Koha-Community/kohadocs/source/cron_jobs.rst

 .. _import-webservice-batch-label:

-Import Webservice Batch
+Import webservice batch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/import\_webservice\_batch.pl

-Does: A cron job for processing import bach queues of type 'webservice'.
+Does: processes import bach queues of type 'webservice'.
 Batches can also be processed through the UI.

     **Note**